ttam37/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/README.md

 ## Question 1: Does the distance between a house and downtown Seattle affect house prices?

+From the plot shown below, more expensive houses are in the Northern side of King County.
+There are a cluster of expensive houses near Seattle that surrounds the Lake Washington.
+Generally expensive houses surround the lake such as the city Medina being the most expensive city in King County.
+If we magnify into downtown Seattle, houses are average priced.

+From my analysis, the correlation between the distance and price is -0.211, a weak negative correlation.
+In addition, R-squared value is 0.098 which is not represented by the prediction model.
+More preprocessing needs to be done.

+I originally wanted to create feature engineering for my data, but because the results weren't satisfying I decided to not use this feature.

 ![King County House](https://github.com/ttam37/dsc-mod-2-project-v2-1-onl01-dtsc-ft-052620/blob/master/images/EDA_1.png)

 ## Question 2: Which city, on average has the most expensive homes?